utopia-foss/dantro/doc/data_io/dag_op_hooks.rst

 .. hint::

     The hook also makes the ``expression`` operation more robust in cases where ``with_previous_result`` is set.
-    As the previous result is inserted as first positional argument, this would normally produce invalid syntax for the :py:func:`~dantro.utils.data_ops.expression` operation.
+    As the previous result is inserted as first positional argument, this would normally produce invalid syntax for the :py:func:`~dantro.data_ops.expr_ops.expression` operation.

-By default, the :py:func:`~dantro.utils.data_ops.expression` operation will attempt to cast the result to a floating point value, which is more compatible with other operations.
+By default, the :py:func:`~dantro.data_ops.expr_ops.expression` operation will attempt to cast the result to a floating point value, which is more compatible with other operations.
 However, this default prohibits to work with the symbolic math features of `sympy <https://sympy.org>`_.
 If you would like to keep symbolic expressions, specify the ``astype`` argument accordingly.